 - 1. Call system (HELCO) and let them know that depending on landfall of the hurricane or severe weather system, we will need to reduce MSP to 180 psi.
 Estimate power loss for HELCO. - 2.
-Place emergency generator in standby for water well MW-4.
-This well water will be used for the injection wells for bleeding
+Place emergency generator in standby for water well MW-5.
+This MW-5 well water will be used for bleeding too injection wells.